AliceWonderMiscreations/php-ccm/README.md

 The purpose of the `devel` branch is to contain development versions that are not yet released as final packages.

+The purpose of the `custom` branch is to allow installation of class libraries and applications that are not generally released to the public through Composer.

 Web applications can then specify what order they want the autoloader to search through the branches to find the class that is needed.

-The CCM package repository itself will only include packages for the stable branch but the git will include RPM spec files for the decelopment branch and will continue to maintain specific versions of spec files that are older than what is in the stable branch for a specific version of a dependence as well as matching source RPMs for the older version.
+The CCM package repository itself will only include packages for the stable branch but the git will include RPM spec files for the development branch and will continue to maintain specific versions of spec files that are older than what is in the stable branch for a specific version of a dependence as well as matching source RPMs for the older version.